mattermost-community/mattermost-plugin-circleci/README.md

 #### Steps

-1. In the channel you want to subscribe to notifications, type `/circleci subscription add <org-name> <project-name>`.
+1. In the channel you want to subscribe to notifications, type `/circleci subscription add`.
+    -   You can add the optional flag `--only-failed` to only received notifications about failed jobs
+    -   You can temporarily use a project different that the one set with `/circleci config`, using the optional flag `--project <vcs/org-name/project-name>`
 2. Install the [Mattermost Plugin Notify Orb](https://circleci.com/developer/orbs/orb/nathanaelhoun/mattermost-plugin-notify) for CircleCI in your project.
 You usually do this by modifing the `.circleci/config.yml`.

     -   You can add the command [status](https://circleci.com/developer/orbs/orb/nathanaelhoun/mattermost-plugin-notify#usage-status) in your existing jobs to get a notification when this job is finished